 The L.A.
 Zoo is home to more than 1,100 creatures representing more than 250 species, of which 29 are endangered.
 The botanical gardens feature more than 800 plant species and more than 7,400 individual plants.

 Go back in time 10,000 to 40,000 years to the last Ice Age, when saber-toothed cats and mammoths walked in L.A.
 At the Page Museum, visitors can watch fragments of fossilized bones being pieced together.
 Outside in the park (where tar still bubbles up in pits) kids can climb life-size replicas of extinct mammals.

-Explore the magic of Hollywood past, present and future at this popular amusement park.
+At one of L.A.’s top attractions you can explore the magic of Hollywood past, present and future.
 Little ones will enjoy seeing favorite characters come ot life at Nickelodeon Live and Animal Planet.
-Thrill-seeking older siblings will love Revenge of the Mummy, Fear Factor Live, and Jurassic Park themes.
+Thrill-seeking older siblings will love The Wizarding World of Harry Potter and more.

 Did you ever watch a movie or television program and wonder what goes on behind the scenes?
 Warner Bros.
 Studios offers VIP Tours that let you find out.
 For 75 years, Warner has been making movies at their Burbank studios and they generously share their heritage with visitors.